gabriel88766/NESEmulator/README.md

 - On Windows, if SDL was built as a shared library, copy SDL2.dll to build/bin so the binary runs.
 - On Linux, the default generator is sufficient.
-- On macOS, to be tested yet.
+- On macOS, to be tested yet, but fully working on windows and linux.
 - After editing source files, just run `cmake --build build` to rebuild.
+- Not intending to make a release, but would do if anyone want.